tanmaychimurkar/ca-asthma/README.md

-# Project Title
+# Conversational Agent for Asthmatic Patients (Master Research Project)

-This project is demonstration of a general purpose Converstaional Agent, currently domain constrained on Asthma.
-However, much of the methodologies followed in this project are extendible to different chronic diseases.
+This project is demonstration of a general purpose Conversational Agent, currently domain constrained on Asthma.
+However, much of the methodologies followed in this project are extendable to different chronic diseases.

 The project makes use of Sentence Transformers and GPT3 to answer user queries related to Asthma.
-Because of dependencies on different libraries like `PyTorch` that makes the environment of the project larger, a smaller `requirements.txt` file is attatched.
+Because of dependencies on different libraries like `PyTorch` that makes the environment of the project larger, a smaller `requirements.txt` file is attached.

 The project can be run via `docker compose up` without having to build the environment locally, as the environment will then be setup inside the `engine` container.

-Typical questions that the Converstaional Agent can answer are as follows:
+Typical questions that the Conversational Agent can answer are as follows:

     - I did not sleep well yesterday, and my Asthma has worsened.
 What should I do?
     - Is not a good time to go out for a walk?